dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 multifarious methods for influencing it's adoption and rate of expansion.
-So, it's a good guess, combined with an understanding of how to turn that guess into reality, adjusting the plans as needed along the course of 250 years. *IF* this is what happened, kudos to our founders.
+So, it's a good guess, combined with an understanding of how to turn that guess into reality, adjusting the plans as needed along the course of 250 years. *If* this is what happened, kudos to our founders.
 That is impressive!

 #### I Keep Saying "Emulation of Ancient Thought Confers Penultimate Metacognition" and Even If I'm Wrong, I'm Smarter For The Thought Experiment